Wrigley Institute REU

 Wrigley Institute REU Program Dates: June 10–August 16, 2024

 How It Works

-The Wrigley Institute summer REU program supports eight undergraduate students to conduct guided, independent research on coastal ocean processes.
+The Wrigley Institute summer REU program supports undergraduate students to conduct guided, independent research on coastal ocean processes.

 Students participate in:

 - Hands-on research experience